 Please be aware that submissions/observations from third parties in relation to Significant Further Information must be submitted by post or email (email@example.com) and cannot be submitted via the online submission portal.

 Find out the last date for making a 3rd party submission or the decision due date for a planning application with our Planning Deadline Calculator.

 •Submissions/observations must be made within 5 weeks beginning on the date of receipt of the planning application.
-The five week period commences on the day that a planning application is received, such that the last day for receipt for an objection to an application received on Tuesday 1 November is Monday 5 December.
+The five week period commences on the day that a planning application is received, such that the last day for receipt for a submission/observation to an application received on Tuesday 1 November is Monday 5 December.
 If the last day of this five week period falls on a Saturday, Sunday or Public Holiday, submissions/observations can be accepted on the next working day.

 •Submissions/observations received after the period of 5 weeks beginning on the date of receipt of the application shall be returned to the person concerned along with the fee and cannot be considered by the planning authority.

 •Submissions/observations must be accompanied by a fee of €20.00 which can be payable by cheque / postal order / laser / credit card.

 •Cheques and Postal Orders should be made payable to Dun Laoghaire Rathdown County Council

 •No cash to be included in postal submission/observation.

 •If no fee is attached to the submission/observation it will not be considered and shall be returned as invalid.

 •Any submission/observation received shall state the name of the person or body making the submission/observation, indicate the address to which any correspondence relating to the application may be sent and include the reference number of the application concerned.